litprog/litprog/lit_v3/121_sudoku_appendix.md

 }
 ```

-The `shorten_digits` function is just to make the output of the `display` funciton a bit less verbose for partially solved puzzles.
+The `shorten_digits` function is just to make the output of the `display` function a bit less verbose for partially solved puzzles.
 It's primary use is during debugging/develpment.

 ### Pretty Printing